ImpurrfectLife

 One of my favorite memories years ago included attending an adult art class on my birthday with a few dear co-workers and friends.
 For the first time I tried a Paint and Sip class.

-If you are looking for a different type of creative art experience outside the home, consider taking an art class.
+Consider taking an art class if you are looking for a different type of creative art experience outside the home.
 There are different art classes available.
 Painting, pottery, and sculpture classes are just a few types you can explore. *Note: Due to COVID-19, some art classes are offering virtual sessions.

-When I tried a Paint and Sip class years ago, I had a blast.
+I had a blast when I tried a Paint and Sip class years ago.
 I found out about art classes via LivingSocial.com at the time.
 It is still a good resource to try when searching your local area for options of things to do.
 Plus, they often offer discounts on services from participating vendors.
 Who doesn’t like to save a little cash, right?

 If this sounds like something you may be interested in, you can visit the LivingSocial website here and explore things to do in your hometown.

-If you have hoards of old pictures lying around or stored away, it is time to do some decluttering and make use of those happy memories.
+If you have hoards of old pictures lying around or stored away, it is time to declutter and use those happy memories.
 Make a memorial collage of you and your pet!

 A great way to put your creativity to work is by creating a collage of memories using an artboard or framed board to keep your memories.
 You can display your finished artboard on the wall or in a dedicated space in their honor.